Stylix

 Turning targets on and off

-In Stylix terms, a target is anything which can have colors, fonts or a wallpaper applied to it.
-Each module in this repository should correspond to a target of the same name.
+A target is anything which can have colors, fonts or a wallpaper applied to it.

-Each target has an option like stylix.targets.«target».enable to turn its styling on or off.
-Normally, it's turned on automatically when the target is installed.
-You can set stylix.autoEnable = false to opt out of this behaviour, in which case you'll need to manually enable each target you want to be styled.
+For each target, there is an option like stylix.targets.«target».enable which you can use to turn its styling on or off.
+By default, it's turned on automatically whenever the target is installed.
+You can globally set stylix.autoEnable = false to opt out of this behaviour, in which case you'll need to manually enable each target you want to be themed.

 Tips and tricks